tchbnl/random/README.md

 resettispaghetti username
 ```

 The reset account and new password will be returned on a new line.
+The API also returns the cPanel user _itself_, so this will strip out the error that the account doesn't exist.
+You'll need to change the actual cPanel user password to change that one.

 ---